sonpython/MifosX_auto_upgrade_bash_script/README.md

 or want it simpler? just copy and run the command bellow

-`apt-get install wget -y;wget https://raw.githubusercontent.com/sonpython/MifosX_auto_upgrade_bash_script/master/upgrademifosx.sh; sh upgrademifosx.sh "16.01.1"`
+`sudo su;apt-get install wget -y;wget https://raw.githubusercontent.com/sonpython/MifosX_auto_upgrade_bash_script/master/upgrademifosx.sh; sh upgrademifosx.sh "16.01.1"`

 # What does it do